 Neurogenic cavus feet often have genetic predisposition and screening of family members may be needed.
 Understanding the progressive nature of neurogenic cavus feet and potential disability will help to plan for the future.

 Neurogenic cavus feet also often accompanies foot drop.
-Fall prevention and intervention education is important.
+Patients with jobs requiring walking should be treated with orthoses and gait aids to help them maintain their mobility.
+Fall prevention and intervention education is also important.

 Available or current treatment guidelines